madvadi/madvadi.github.io/README.md

 ![Convergance Mesh](plots/ConvMesh.png)

-*Figure 7: Convergance Mesh comparing 129 x129, 258 x 258, and 516 x 516 grid sizes.*
+*Figure 7: Grid convergence study comparing 129 x 129, 258 x 258, and 516 x 516 grid sizes.*

-In Figure 7, shows that the results from all levels of refinement do not change significantly at all and with the error tabled in Table 1.
+Figure 7 shows that the results from all levels of refinement do not change significantly.
+The resulting errors are compiled in Table 1.

 | Mesh Resolution | Total Cells | Max $U_x$ | % Change |
 | :--- | :--- | :--- | :--- |